zxc307/GWAS_simulation_handbook/README.md

 To simulate other chromosomes, simply customize ([model5_2](./model5_2.txt)) by change the chromosome number.
 In this model, you can apply a fixed mating pattern to all chromosomes to achieve whole-genome simulation.

 ## Parameter Effects
 We've tested the following parameters in our simulation study.
-If you have more experience to share or any questions, please post via [Issues](https://github.com/zxc307/GWAS_simulation_handbook/issues)
 * Simulated region size
 We compared simulation of chromosome 22 with chromosome 1, and observed that simulating a large region led to a reduced relatedness.
 This is due to the larger region's greater expectation of number of recombination events, resulting in increased genetic variability and, consequently, lower relatedness from simulation.
 A large region also covers more LD blocks and lead to a high precision in PCA analysis while analyzing ancestral information of simulated data
 * WF vs nonWF model